Tap to close

 Statutory Authorization

 Some fiduciaries operate within statutory or contractual frameworks that permit limited self-interest if proper procedures are followed.
 Under s.
 132 of the Business Corporations Act (Ontario), a director may engage in a contract with the corporation if they disclose the interest to the board, abstain from voting on the transaction, and ensure the transaction is fair and reasonable to the corporation.
 Similarly, partnership agreements may allow certain outside ventures provided disclosure is made.
-Compliance with these provisions can shield the fiduciary from equitable liability, though courts scrutinize whether statutory requirements were genuinely — not formally — satisfied.
+Compliance with these provisions can shield the fiduciary from equitable liability, though courts scrutinize whether statutory requirements were genuinely, not merely formally, satisfied.

 Laches and Limitation Periods